AdiPat/ai_pong/README.md

 npm install
 ```

-**Run the game on localhost, port 8000 by default.**
+**Run the game on localhost, port 8080 by default.**
 ```
 npm start
 ```

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.